The Todd-Coxeter Algorithm for Semigroups and Monoids: Prerequisites

 If $A$ is a set, then a \defn{word} over $A$ is a finite sequence $(a_1, \ldots, a_n)$ where $a_1, \ldots, a_n\in A$ and $n \geq 0$; say that the \defn{length} of the word is $n$.
 We will write $a_1 \cdots a_n$ rather than $(a_1, \ldots, a_n)$, and will refer to $A$ as an \defn{alphabet} and $a\in A$ as a \defn{letter}.
 If $A$ is any set, then the \defn{free semigroup} on $A$ is the set $A ^ +$ consisting of all words over $A$ of length at least $1$ with operation given by the juxtaposition of words.
 The \defn{free monoid} on $A$ is the set $A ^ + \cup \{\varepsilon\}$ with the operation again the juxtaposition of words and where $\varepsilon$ denotes the unique word of length $0$, the so-called \defn{empty word}; the free monoid on $A$ is denoted $A ^ *$.

 The next proposition might be viewed as an analogue of the Third Isomorphism Theorem for semigroups (\cite[Theorem 1.5.4]{Howie1995aa}) in the context of actions.
 More precisely, \cref{prop-quotient-quotient} will allow us to replace the action of a free monoid on a quotient of a quotient by an action on a single quotient.
+We require the following definition.
+Let $S$ be a semigroup, let $\rho$ be a congruence of $S$, and let $\sigma$ be a right congruence of $S$ such that $\rho \subseteq \sigma$.
+The set $\sigma / \rho$ defined as